pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 Why?

 Because when the `main` function ends, the destructor of `A` is called to delete `a` and `anotherA`.
-When `a` is destroyed the memory cell to which `a`'s `mPointer` points to is freed.
-Then, when `anotherA` is destroyed, we try to free the memory to which `anotherA`'s `mPointer` points to.
-But as `anotherA` is a copy of `a`, its `mPointer` points to the same memory cell as `a`'s `mPointer`.
+When `a` is destroyed the memory cell to which the `mPointer` of `a` points to is freed.
+Then, when `anotherA` is destroyed, we try to free the memory to which the `mPointer` of `anotherA` points to.
+But as `anotherA` is a copy of `a`, its `mPointer` points to the same memory cell as that of `a`.
 Thus, we try to free twice the same memory cell which causes the `Segmentation fault`.

 So, the problem is that because of the copy the destructor is called twice on the same attributes.

 Note that the copy or move constructors are often called when we use containers.
-For instance, there is a copy or a move when the `std::vector`'s `push_back` is called.
+For instance, there is a copy or a move when the `std::vector` `push_back` is called.

 <!--more-->